Denis Gorbunov: Trial and suicide

 The trial began in early 2006.
-On March 22, 2006, the Chelyabinsk Regional Court found him guilty on all charges and sentenced Gorbunov to life imprisonment.
+On 22 March 2006, the Chelyabinsk Regional Court found him guilty on all charges and sentenced Gorbunov to life imprisonment.
 Only two days later, Gorbunov was found dead in his cell at SIZO-1, having hanged himself with a sheet tied to the cell's window bars.
 He left behind a suicide note, in which he stated that the murders were committed out of personal greed and that he asked forgiveness from the victims' relatives.

 Soon after his death, the local prosecutor's office opened a criminal case and ordered an inspection regarding the conditions of the prison.
 The Directorate of the Federal Penitentiary Service noted that there was a shortage of guards and up to 20 inmates per guard in the protective unit.
-It was also noted that in 2005, a total of eight inmates had committed suicide around various penitentiaries in Chelyabinsk Oblast, half of whom had been registered with psychiatrists.
+It was also noted that in 2005, a total of eight inmates had died by suicide around various penitentiaries in Chelyabinsk Oblast, half of whom had been registered with psychiatrists.
 The problem of staff shortage was raised by the Directorate at a board meeting on March 24, 2006.
 Subsequently, all penitentiaries in the region had video cameras installed in their cells so they could observe the inmates at all times.